mohanson/pywasm/README.md

 # FAQ

-F: How is the py-wasm performance?<br>
+F: How is the py-wasmi performance? <br>
 Q: It's doesn't care about performance especially on **Python**.

 # License